 Impasto is a painting technique that involves the thick application of paint on a surface.
 It is often used to add texture, depth and drama to artwork, creating bold and expressive pieces.
 The technique itself was popularized during the Baroque and Mannerist periods in Europe, but has been widely used since then by a variety of artists for different purposes.

-Impasto can be achieved through either brushwork or palette knife painting.
+Impasto can be achieved through either brushwork or painting.
 Brushwork consists of applying thick strokes of paint directly onto the surface using either a dry brush or one with more paint loaded onto it.
-Palette knife painting uses a special type of knife that has been designed specifically for this purpose.
+This easy acrylic painting idea uses a special type of knife that has been designed specifically for this purpose.
 This tool is ideal for manipulating the paint on the canvas and creating distinct textures and shapes within your artwork.